HowcanoeWang/HowcanoeWang/README.md

 ### Hi there 👋

+A Researcher in Smart Agriculture, deploy skills in 3D reconstruction data analysis, virtual plant models, and Python package programming.

 <!--
 **HowcanoeWang/HowcanoeWang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.